romerogroup/pyprocar/README.md

 Documentation
 -------------

-For versions 6.0.0 and above the documentation is found here: https://romerogroup.github.io/pyprocar/
+For versions 6.0.0 and above, the documentation is found here: https://romerogroup.github.io/pyprocar/

-For the prior documentation is found here: https://romerogroup.github.io/pyprocar5.6.6/
+The prior documentation is found here: https://romerogroup.github.io/pyprocar5.6.6/